-76. 6: Comply or explain Remuneration committee D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination.
-Not appl icable in 2021/22.
-1 77.
+76. 6: Comply or explain Remuneration committee D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination. ----- ------------------------- ------------------------ ------- ---

+Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 77.
 6: Comply or explain Remuneration committee D.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors, including pension rights and any compensation payments.
-Complia nt.
-78. 6: Comply or explain Council of governors/ remuneration committee D.2.3 The council of governors should consult external professional advisers to market- test the remuneration levels of the chairperson and other non-executives at least once every three years and when they intend to make a material change to the remuneration of a non-executive. terms an - - S Providers, the appointments' committee reviewed the remuneration and nade recommendations in this regard to the council of governors at its publi 79.
-6: Comply or explain Board E.1.2 The board should clarify in writing how the public interests of patients and the local community will be represented, including its approach for addressing the overlap and interface between governors and any local consultative forums.
-Complia nt.
-80. 6: Comply or explain Board E.1.3 The chairperson should ensure that the views of governors and members are communicated to the board as a whole. - ensuring that the views nunications and corpor - and members are communicated to the board as a whole is shared between the lead governor.
+Compliant.
+78. 6: Comply or explain Council of governors/ remuneration committee D.2.3 The council of governors should consult external professional advisers to market-test the remuneration levels of the chairperson and other non-executives at least once every three years and when they intend to make a material change to the remuneration of a non-executive.

+Compliant.
+Following publication of the remuneration survey by NHS Providers, the appointments' committee reviewed the remuneration and terms and conditions of the chair and non-executive directors and made recommendations in this regard to the council of governors at its public meeting on 19 July 2021.

+79. 6: Comply or explain Board E.1.2 The board should clarify in writing how the public interests of patients and the local community will be represented, including its approach for addressing the overlap and interface between governors and any local consultative forums. ~ P 4